-A single point of truth (SPOT) for data or document management is a must in highly regulated markets and increasing digitalization.
+A single point of truth (SPOT) for data or document management is a must in highly regulated markets combined with increasing digitalization.
 Even small and mid-sized companies can hardly avoid this if they want to keep up with the market.

 There are numerous small and mid-sized companies (SMEs) with just a few or niche products in the Pharmaceuticals or MedTech sectors.
-For a long time, analogue systems were largely the means for quality management and document exchange between manufacturers and producers/CMOs.
-While the pharmaceutical industry already had its deadline in February 2019 for the serialization and thus for the digitalisation of its data management and processes, for the medical technology industry the deadline is coming up next year.
+For a long time, analog systems were largely the means for quality management and document exchange between manufacturers and producers/CMOs.
+While the pharmaceutical industry already had its deadline in February 2019 for the serialization and thus for the digitalization of its data management and processes, for the medical technology industry the deadline is coming up next year. (edit: 2021)

 MDR makes things more complex

 Today, manufacturers and producers of medical devices exchange most of their documentation via paper.
-The system of thickly filled folders at several points in the supply chain bears – with increasing requirements – the risk of errors and growing amount of work.
-Even small changes must be kept up to date on both sides.
+The system of thickly filled folders at several points in the supply chain bears – with increasing requirements – the risk of errors and a growing amount of work.
+With the MDR, even small changes must be kept up to date on both sides.

-MDR makes more products subject to labelling and even the smallest changes, such as name, product version, product quantity or warning notices, must be noted and result in the assignment of a new UDI.
+MDR makes more products subject to labeling and even the smallest changes, such as name, product version, product quantity, or warning notices, must be noted and result in the assignment of a new UDI.
 This increases the exchange volume between manufacturer and producer per product (variant) enormously.
-In addition, all changes, documents and data must be stored for the entire life cycle of a product and, if necessary, updated not only at manufacturers and producers, but also in the EUDAMED database.
+In addition, all changes, documents, and data must be stored for the entire life cycle of a product and, if necessary, updated not only at manufacturers and producers but also in the EUDAMED database.
 Therefore, it makes sense to have a central and always synchronous place for the administration of these documents, where all involved partners can access the data relevant to them.

 What does Single Point of Truth mean?

-The principle of a SPOT or also SSOT (Single Source of Truth) is based on the necessity to maintain an authoritative data set, which for example can be accessed by all parties involved in a supply chain simultaneously and from any location.
-In this way, data is only changed and stored in one location, so that everyone within a production process is up to date.
+The principle of a SPOT or also SSOT (Single Source of Truth) is based on the necessity to maintain an authoritative data set, which, for example, can be accessed by all parties involved in a supply chain simultaneously and from any location.
+Thus, data is only changed and stored in one location, so that everyone within a production process is up to date.

 What does a SPOT mean for the MedTech industry?

-It is important for manufacturers to be able to exchange data and documents with their producers in a simple and orderly process.
+Manufacturers need to be able to exchange data and documents with their producers in a simple and orderly process.
 A Single Point of Truth prevents erroneous data records and can also reduce the amount of work in a digital, standardized form.
 Data and documents relating to a medical device are stored and managed centrally in one place and are always kept up-to-date for all parties involved in the supply chain.
-As a result, everyone works with the same documents and the current data can be reported to authority platforms such as EUDAMED at any time without increased administrative effort.
+As a result, everyone works with the same documents, and the current data can be reported to authority platforms such as EUDAMED at any time without increased administrative effort.